ECDC traineeship programme

 - not benefited from any previous traineeship or employment (formal or informal, paid or unpaid) within any EU institution, agency, body, or delegation.

-Trainees are expected to start between April and August 2023.
+Trainees are expected to start between February and April 2024.
 View detailed guidelines and employment conditions for the ECDC Traineeship Programme.

 Call for applications

 Please note that ECDC is unable to respond to individual requests for information about the status of an application.

 A reserve list of candidates may be drawn up by ECDC following the interviews and used should additional traineeship opportunities arise.
 It will be valid until 31 December 2024.

 ECDC pays a monthly grant and a travel allowance to compensate the expenses incurred at the beginning and at the end of the traineeship from the place of residence.

 The amount of the traineeship grant is decided by ECDC on an annual basis.
 The revised amount will apply from 1 January of the concerned year.
 Please note that this review can result in an increase or decrease of the traineeship grant amount.

 The exact amount for the traineeship grant for 2024 has not yet been decided but will be communicated to selected candidates ahead of the interviews.
 For reference, the monthly 2023 traineeship grant was 2 009.09 EUR.